Tools

 The Apollo program grew out of the imagination of the engineers and others who had the foresight of believing that man could leave the Earth's atmosphere and actually land on the surface of the moon.
 Due to this, the Apollo missions continued their quest with the support of the people and the government with Apollo growing in its ideas as well as its stature.

 On July 20th, 1969 the Apollo dream became a reality when Neil Armstrong took the first step on the moon.
-Of course the price for this success was marred with failures that preceded this event such as the deaths of many of NASA workers and even some astronauts.
-Apollo did not end with the landing of man on the moon and other lives would be lost in future Apollo missions.
+Of course the price for this success was marred with failures that preceded this event such as the deaths of some astronauts in Apollo 1.

 Just The Beginning